powerhousepro69/videoinfox/readme.md

   - Auto save last find result(s) and autoload until deleted.
 Defaulted to never save.
 Can be changed in Settings.
   - Yt-dlp integration for easy download and play of single url's or entire lists.
   - Download Default: &nbsp; Yt-dlp with no arguments.
 Download only.
 No auto play.
-  - Download Choose: &nbsp; Choose video type and qualiy before download.
+  - Download Choose: &nbsp; Choose video type and quality before download.
 Download only.
 No auto play.
   - Self Destruct: &nbsp; Download, auto play, delete when the player is closed.
   - Last Download in Home and Yt-dlp Menu for Play Clipboard, Download Default and Download Choose.
   - Download List: &nbsp; Blinking notification on list load.
   - View Logs: &nbsp; Blinking notification on log load.
   - Default List companion: &nbsp; Create a gui shortcut for: &nbsp; videoinfox -a &nbsp; to add to the Default List.
-  - User Set List companion: Create a gui shortcut for: &nbsp; videoinfox -l &nbsp; to add to the User Set list.
+  - User Set List companion: &nbsp; Create a gui shortcut for: &nbsp; videoinfox -l &nbsp; to add to the User Set list.
   - Download any list.
 Any name and location.
 No need to use the Videoinfox interface: &nbsp; videoinfox -u listname
   - Download and update Yt-dlp in Videoinfox.
   - Save directory state on exit to load on next run.